reannalp/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.forEach is allowed to mutate the original array as where .map returns a new array.`

 2. What is the difference between a function and a method?

+`A method is a function which exists on an object.`

 3. What is closure?

+`A closure is a function combined with its lexical environment.
+A closure gives access to an outer function's scope from within an inner function.`

 4. Describe the four rules of the 'this' keyword.

+- `If 'new' is used, this is a new object.`
+- `If apply, bind, or call is used, 'this' is the object passed as argument.`
+- `If called as a method 'this' is the parent object (left of the dot)`
+- `If none of the above apply, 'this' is the window or global object.`

 5. Why do we need super() in an extended class?

+`It gives access to the functions on the parent object.`

 ## Project Set up